Acoustic wall systems

-Acoustic wall systems are our speciality and we use three methods.
+Acoustic wall systems are a Camstage speciality and we use three methods.
 Our decorative ClothGrip™ sound absorbing panels also known as acoustic panels are used by a wide variety of clients to control sound in many different environments from multiplex cinemas and professional theatres to TV, film and sound studios.
 While our pleating systems are used mainly in cinemas, they are also used in clubs, and traditional theatres.

 In fact our acoustic wall systems are used wherever it’s necessary to control sound or to improve audio quality.